-A department of the State, a law enforcement agency, or a local unit of government could request the Attorney General to provide a Program participant's confidential address or telephone number if the requesting entity required access to that information for a legitimate governmental purpose.
+A department of the State, a law enforcement agency, or a local unit of government could request the Attorney General to provide a Program participant's confidential address, telephone number, or electronic mail address if the requesting entity required access to that information for a legitimate governmental purpose.
+A request could be submitted only if the department, law enforcement agency, or local unit was unsuccessful in contacting the Program participant using the designated address.
 After receiving a request, the Attorney General would have to confirm whether the individual, minor, or ward was a Program participant but could not disclose further information except as provided below.

-After a request was filed, the Attorney General would have to notify the Program participant of the request.
+After a request was filed and if the Program participant were not identified in the request as a suspect in a criminal investigation, the Attorney General would have to notify the Program participant of the request.

-The Attorney General could grant the request if the Department determined that disclosure of the Program participant's confidential address or telephone number to the department, law enforcement agency, or local unit of government was necessary for a legitimate governmental purpose.
+The Attorney General could grant the request if the Department determined that disclosure of the Program participant's confidential address, telephone number, or electronic mail address to the department, law enforcement agency, or local unit of government was necessary for a legitimate governmental purpose.